VaultExpress/vault-express/README.md

 npm init
 ```

+For environment vairables we use .env file which you can see what we use in .env-example

-Edit .env file and then you can start the server
+and then you can start the server by

 ```
 npm start